jmbert/Stack-Language/README.md

 Type number to add it to the stack
 Seperate Commands by a single space
-+ to add, - to subtract, * to multiply, / to divide (rounded), ^ to exponentiate, PRINT to print
++ to add, - to subtract, * to multiply, / to divide (rounded), ^ to exponentiate, PRINT to print, STDIN to read from standard input

 for example :
 3 5 +